cmuell89/Bolt/README.md

 Additional dependencies may be required for individual packages required by Bolt

 #### Current Release Features
+- Scikit learn based classfication
-- Scikit learn classification pipeline training and use
+	- Scikit learn pipeline
+	- training data pulled from postgres db
 - Caching of SpaCy model
+- Routes
-- Route that returns intent of given query (returns name of intent only)
+	- /classify => returns intent classification of a given expression
-- Intent and Expression data stored in postgreSQL tables used to train classifier upon server startup.
+- Database
+	- Add intent
+	- delete intent
+	- Get all intents
+	- Get all intent expressions
+	- Get all intents and expressions

 #### Development TODO's

-- [ ] Create routes to add expressions to postgres
+- [ ] Create route to update classification model with new expressions
 	- [ ] code
 	- [ ] test
-- [ ] Create route to update classification model with new expressions
+- [ ] Create database method to remove all expressions from an intent
 	- [ ] code
 	- [ ] test
+- [ ] Create tests for existing routes.
+- [ ] Create routes to add expressions to postgres
+	- [ ] code
+	- [ ] test

+- [x] Create database methods to add and remove an intent
+	- [x] code
+	- [x] test
 - [x] Create table 'intent_expressions', in schema 'nlp', in local server database 'test'
 - [x] NLP_Database class to pull intents and expressiosn from pg database
 	- [x] code